ksu-group4/uccs/Data_Dictionary.md

 Session: A Session is a single sitting for conference of those assembled.

 Presentation: A Presentation is a demonstration or lecture.

+Person: Person reprsents a generic person with no roles or specializations.